aws-amplify/docs/ios/api.md

 ### Authentication Modes

 For client authorization AppSync supports API Keys, Amazon IAM credentials (we recommend using Amazon Cognito Identity Pools for this option), Amazon Cognito User Pools, and 3rd party OIDC providers.
-This is inferred from the `awsconfiguration.json` when you call `AWSAppSyncClientConfiguration(appSyncClientInfo: AWSAppSyncClientInfo()`.
+This is inferred from the `awsconfiguration.json` file when you call `AWSAppSyncClientConfiguration(appSyncServiceConfig: AWSAppSyncServiceConfig()`.

 #### API Key